department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 _**Note:** Use inclusive language as much as possible.
 If the participant is blind or low-vision, the moderator can still share their screen to help observers follow along, but explain this to the Veteran._

 - Thank you!
 Now we’re going to go through some terms that relate to travel reimbursement claim statuses.

-- This activity will help understand how Veterans, like you, are thinking about travel reimbursement claims at different steps in the submission and review process.
-If we can understand more about how you think of claim statuses, we can then present them in an expected and helpful way.
+- This activity will help understand how Veterans, like you, are thinking about travel reimbursement claim statuses at different steps in the submission and review process.

-- I’ll be going through some words and phrases that represent different claim statuses you might have encountered in the past.
-You might recognize these from when you last filed a travel reimbursement claim.
+- I’ll be going through some words and phrases that represent different claim statuses you might have encountered in the past, so you might recognize these from when you last filed a travel reimbursement claim.
+- And remember, there are no right or wrong answers.
 - Ok, so if you’re ready we can get started with the first term.
-And remember, there are no right or wrong answers.
-- (_for non-screen reader users_) Ok, I’ll go ahead and share my screen
+- (_for non-screen reader users_) I’ll go ahead and share my screen

 _Share screen with [slide deck of terms](https://github.com/department-of-veterans-affairs/va.gov-team/files/13357166/Travel.Reimbursement.Claim.Terms.pdf)_